Staff

 Maricela Ureño, MPH, Coordinator, Community Outreach and Translation Core, (COTC)

-Trained as a community organizer by legendary father and son team Fred Jr., and Fred Sr., mentor to the late Cesar Chavez; she has dedicated her lifeswork to social justice and public health programs.
+Maricela Ureño, MPH, Coordinator, Community Outreach and Translation Core, (COTC) was trained as a community organizer by legendary father and son team Fred Jr., and Fred Sr., mentor to the late Cesar Chavez.
+She has dedicated her lifeswork to social justice and public health programs.
 She has a MPH from Columbia University Population and Family Health and has extensive experience working domestically and internationally on community based programs.
 She is a former CCCEH, COTC Community Advisory and Stakeholder Board member and is committed to reducing disparities to ensure the health and well being of children and families.

 Kylie Wheelock, MPH, Program Coordinator

-Kylie provides operational support for the Environmental influences on Child Health Outcomes study.
-Prior to joining the Center, she held internships at the Environmental Protection Agency Region 2 office and International Well Building Institute.
-She holds a BS in environmental science and technology from the University of Maryland, College Park, an MPH in environmental health sciences from Columbia University and is currently in the DrPH program in environmental health sciences at the Columbia University Mailman School of Public Health.
+Kylie Wheelock, MPH, Program Coordinator provides operational support for the Environmental influences on Child Health Outcomes study.
+Prior to joining the center, she held internships at the Environmental Protection Agency Region Two office and International Well Building Institute.
+She holds a BS in environmental science and technology from the University of Maryland College Park an MPH in environmental sciences from Columbia University and is currently in the DrPH program in environmental health sciences at Columbia University Mailman School of Public Health.